ejp3496/CSEC465Lab3/README.txt

 NetShareScanner.ps1
   usage: powershell ./NetShareScanner.ps1

-  result: will list all host and their respective network shares the users "neighborhood"
+  result: will list all host and their respective network shares.
+    The script will then attempt to connect to each share and print weather or not it was successful.

 nslookup.ps1
   usage: powershell ./nslookup.ps1 file.txt